Cnshimba/smart-office-setup/lab-docs/student_instructions.md

 *   **Target**: `omnicam` at `192.168.100.10` (accessible via `http://192.168.100.10:8081/login.php`).
 *   **Tools to Use**: Web browser, manual XSS payloads.
 *   **Tasks**:
-    1.  **Identify Vulnerable Input**: Access `http://192.168.100.10:8081/login.php` and observe the "Your name" input field and "Visitor log" [My current query, 385].
+    1.  **Identify Vulnerable Input**: Access `http://192.168.100.10:8081/login.php` and observe the "Your name" input field and "Visitor log".
 Notice any immediate alerts that appear upon loading the page.
     2.  **Inject Simple XSS Payload**: Enter a simple Stored XSS payload (e.g., `<script>alert("XSS Successful!")</script>`) into the "Your name" field and submit.
     3.  **Verify Execution**: Refresh the page or revisit it to see if the payload executes.
     4.  **Cookie Stealing Payload**: If successful, try to replace the `alert()` script with a cookie-stealing payload (e.g., `<script>alert(document.cookie)</script>`).